OpenDSA/OpenDSA/RST/en/Status.rst

 This status report was last updated on December 26, 2021.

-OpenDSA content contintues to grow, evolve, become more polished, break, get fixed, and so on.
+OpenDSA content continues to grow, evolve, become more polished, break, get fixed, and so on.
 In general, specific chapters get periodic attention and slowly improve.